Bounding the resources for thermalizing many-body localized systems: Results

 \end{theorem} The above theorem provides a quantitative bound on the size of the thermal bath needed to $\epsilon$-thermalize a lattice region $R$, when the coupling is mediated by stochastic collisions.
 For this specific dynamics, the region can be $\epsilon$-thermalized if the size of the bath (the number of components) is proportional to the exponential of the max-relative entropy between the state of the region $\omega_R$ and its thermal state $\tau_{\beta}(H_R)$.

-Theorem~\ref{thm:upper} is proven in Sec.~II of the Supp.
-Mat.
+Theorem~\ref{thm:upper} is proven in Supplementary Note 2.
 Here, we present a sketch of the proof in two steps.
-In the first step, we show that $\mathfrak{E}_n$ can be connected to so-called \emph{random unitary channels}~\cite{audenaert_random_2008}.
+In the first step, we show that $\mathfrak{E}_n$ can be connected to so-called random unitary channels~\cite{audenaert_random_2008}.
 In the second step, we use this connection to find a particular channel in $\mathfrak{E}_n$ that achieves the upper bound of the above theorem.
-A central ingredient to the second step is a result known as \emph{convex split lemma}~\cite{anshu_quantum_2017, anshu_quantifying_2018}.
+A central ingredient to the second step is a result known as convex split lemma~\cite{anshu_quantum_2017, anshu_quantifying_2018}.

 Turning to the first step, recall that a random unitary channel is a map of the form